-The 2×2 project aims to inform the health conversation through timely and effective communication of emerging public health science.
+The2x2project aims to inform the health conversation through timely and effective communication of emerging public health science.
 Epidemiology, the science of public health, cannot and should not be limited to the scientists and practitioners with access to the scientific literature.
-Our goal through the 2×2 project is to engage a broader audience—including thought leaders and policy makers from outside the discipline—who can help translate scientific findings into practice.
+Our goal through the2x2project is to engage a broader audience—including thought leaders and policy makers from outside the discipline—to help translate scientific findings into practice.

 Dana March, Editor-in-Chief, is an Assistant Professor in the Department of Epidemiology at Columbia’s Mailman School of Public Health.
-Her work addresses how socio-historical context affects population health over the life span and individual response to clinical interventions.
-She has particular interests in racial/ethnic and socioeconomic inequalities in health and the mental and physical effects of large-scale social change, with projects in the United States, the United Kingdom, and China.
+Her research addresses the ways in which our social lives and where we live shape population health and how we respond to interventions.
+She has particular interests in urbanization and the social fault lines of health, like race and class, with projects in the United States, the United Kingdom, and China.
+She also directs the Communicating Health and Epidemiology Fellowship of the2x2project, which trains future public health science communicators.
 March received her Ph.D. in epidemiology with distinction from Columbia University in 2010.
-She spent two years at the National Institute of Mental Health as a key strategist in the Office for Research on Disparities and Global Mental Health.
-Her academic publications have addressed approaches to conceptualizing the social environment in epidemiologic research, the intersection of physical and mental health, the impacts of neighborhood social context on mental health, priorities for global mental health research, and the intellectual history of epidemiology.
+Her academic publications have addressed approaches to conceptualizing the social environment for scientific research, the intersection of physical and mental health, priorities for global mental health research, and the intellectual history of epidemiology.
 March has written for Newsweek and her work has been featured in Scientific American.
+She is a 2014-15 Op-Ed Project Public Voices Fellow at Columbia University Medical Center.
 Follow her on Twitter @Dana_March.
-Email her at email@example.com.
+Email her at firstname.lastname@example.org.

 Abdul El-Sayed is a social epidemiologist and physician-in-training.
 His over three-dozen academic publications explore how our social realities make us sick.
 Abdul graduated from the University of Michigan with a Bachelor of Science (Highest Distinction) in Biology and Political Science in 2007.
 He was named a Rhodes Scholar in 2009, completing a D.Phil. in Public Health at Oxford University in 2011.
 Currently, he is completing his M.D. at Columbia’s College of Physicians and Surgeons while pursuing post-doctoral research at the Department of Epidemiology at Columbia’s Mailman School.
 Abdul is also Fellow at Dēmos, a non-partisan public policy center in New York.
 His commentary, which has been featured in The Guardian, CNN, Al Jazeera, Health Affairs Blog, Huffington Post, and the Spotlight on Poverty, engages healthy policy questions in the US and globally, with a particular focus on social inequalities and disease prevention in light of health trends.
 Follow him on Twitter @elabdul.
 Email him at email@example.com.